Love Is In The Air! Five Gift Ideas for a Truly Ethical Valentine’s Day

 Roses are red, Violets are blue… And they’re sometimes made of paper too!

 Of course, amongst all your ethical Valentine’s preparations, don’t forget the flowers!
 A social enterprise based in south east London, our paper flowers are reinventing floristry, one stem at a time.
 Established in 2018, Page & Bloom helps women who have experienced domestic abuse rebuild their lives through employment.
 Incorporating hand-dyed up-cycled paper, they’re a sustainable alternative to real blooms that’ll last a whole lot longer too.
 What’s not to love?

 A bespoke design service invites customers to specify particular paper types - be it maps, music, menus or romance novels - for a truly unique Valentine’s gift that’s packed full of sentiment and meaning.

-Order by February 11th to guarantee delivery for your ethical Valentine’s Day!
+Order by 8th February for delivery in time for Valentine's Day!
 See our Valentine's flower collection here.